Exploring the Reasons to Skip Milk

 The dairy industry raises ethical concerns regarding animal welfare

-from their mothers, and confinement of cows in large-scale operations
+their mothers, and confinement of cows in large-scale operations (Compassion

 -

-exhibit various stress behaviors and reduced well-being due to
+various stress behaviors and reduced well-being due to confinement and other

-dairy consumption.
-It s important to note that the research on these
+consumption.
+It s important to note that the research on these topics is

-topics is ongoing, and individual experiences may vary.
-However, by
+ongoing, and individual experiences may vary.
+However, by considering these

 Exploring Plant-Based Alternatives

-that provide the same nutritional benefits without the potential risks.
+provide the same nutritional benefits without the potential risks.
+These

 -